lich4/ChargeLimiter/Readme.md

 * Want to control the temparature during charging

 Does CL consume more power?
-* In fact memory usage of CL's daemon is lower than most of system daemons, as for app and float window, they will consume a little power if frequancy is 1sec. if you feel the capacity dropping fast, try to set the update frequency to 1min.
+* Insensitive for most users.
+App and float window may consume a little power if frequancy is 1sec. if you feel the capacity dropping fast, try to set the update frequency to 1min.

 Will the battery health percentage increase after using CL for a period of time?
 * I don't think it's possible, especially for a software, but there are indeed some users have their battery health increased after using CL for a month.
 * CL will slow down dropping speed of battery health for most users.
 * Health percentage may fluctuate in certain range.
 There are indeed little users keep dropping health after using CL, please stop using CL in this case.

-## ChangeLogs

-todo:
-* start daemon on system reboot
-* Change charging speed(to be validated)
-* Floating window on iOS12
-* Battery history data statistics

-1.4.1 ChangeLog:
-* Optimize the WebUI
-* Floating window on iPad follow orientation
-* Dark mode

-1.4 ChangeLog:
-* Speed up charging
-* Floating window(draggable;tap to enable/disable)
-* Start charging when temparature above specified value

 ## Compatibility

 Please test battery compatibility before using CL, stop and uninstall CL if unsupported
-* Disable charging by toggling the "Charging" button, any change within 120 seconds means ChargeInhibit is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
+* 1.Check compatibility of ChargeInhibit.Disable charging by toggling the "Charging" button, any change within 120 seconds means ChargeInhibit is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
+* 2.Check compatibility of PredictiveChaargingInhibit.
+Enable it from "Advanced-Predictive charging inhibit", then follow steps in '1'.
-* Disable inflow by toggling the "External connected" button when it is enabled, any change within 120 seconds means DisableInflow is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
+* 3.Disable inflow by toggling the "External connected" button when it is enabled, any change within 120 seconds means DisableInflow is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
 * The battery will never be supported by CL if neither ChargeInhibit nor DisableInflow is supported.
 * If the health of battery keep dropping abnormally while using CL, please stop and uninstall CL.

 ## Instruction

 * Some Studies shown that capacity between 20%-80%, and temperature is between 10°C-35°C, is better for battery.
 Therefore, the default threshold is set to 20/80.
+* There is 120 seconds delay after setting the charging status after iPhone8, maybe the same for iPad.
 * The lightning icon of system status bar will not be updated in ChargeInhibit mode, the actual charging status can be found in 3utools(and similar) or CL, while it will be updated in DisableInflow mode(iPhone8+), this mode is enabled in "Advanced-Control inflow".
 * For TrollStore, if the daemon(of CL) get killed in any condition(such as system-reboot/userspace-reboot/...), CL will become invalid for not being able to restart daemon itself automatically.
 * CL only start/stop charging under certain conditions as show behind.